Electric Scooters coming to Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA) —Hundreds of electronic scooters could hit city streets as early as tomorrow.
+(KFTA) — Hundreds of electronic scooters could hit city streets as early as tomorrow.
 City officials and the University of Arkansas are working to approve two electric scooter vendors which would give people another way to get around town.

+Hundreds of electronic scooters could hit city streets as early as tomorrow.
+City officials and the University of Arkansas are working to approve two electric scooter vendors which would give people another way to get around town.

 Once the Electric Motorized Scooter Act passed in the state of Arkansas in July, the city established its own regulations for the use of motorized e-scooters within the city.

-Note: UPDATE: The electric scooters will be placed around Fayetteville Saturday, Nov.
-9.